-Recently, a newer technology has emerged that has appears much more promising in its ability to deliver complete genetic information about an embryo in question.
-This technique is referred to as Comparative Genomic Hybridization (CGH).
-In contrast to FISH, CGH is able to provide information about all 23 chromosome pairs from a single cell which has been removed from a 3 day old embryo or from several cells removed from a 5 day old embryo.
-CGH has replaced FISH for this reason and hopefully will actually be able to improve the efficiency of IVF while limiting the occurence of miscarriages.
+Recently, a promising technology has emerged that can deliver complete genetic information about an embryo in question.
+This technique is Comparative Genomic Hybridization (CGH).
+In contrast to FISH, CGH is able to provide information about all 23 chromosome pairs.
+CGH has replaced FISH for this reason.
+It will hopefully improve the efficiency of IVF while limiting the occurrence of miscarriages.

-PGD, the testing of an embryo for the presence of an abnormal gene causing a specific disease, is now applicable to over 1000 different disorders.
+PGT-M, the testing of an embryo for the presence of an abnormal gene causing a specific disease, is now applicable to over 1000 different disorders.
 Probably the most common disorders are Cystic Fibrosis, Hemophilia, Sickle Cell disease and Tay-Sachs but there are many more lesser known ones that we can test for as well.
-PGD can be performed along with PGS for chromosome screening on the same single cell.
+PGT-M can be performed along with PGT-A for chromosome screening on the same single cell.

 Contact us to learn more about genetic testing.